Canada Lake Louise Ski Holidays

 Activities in Lake Louise

-There’s plenty to do in and around Lake Louise if you ever need an alternative toi the thousands of acres of downhill skiing and boarding!
+There’s plenty to do in and around Lake Louise if you ever need an alternative to the thousands of acres of downhill skiing and boarding!

 Ice Skating

-There’s not many experiences more special than skiing on vast Lake Louise.
-An area of the frozen lake right in front of the Chateau Lake Louise is reserved for skaters each winter and specially prepared every winter season.
-Both figure skating and fun hockey matches are offered on the Lake with rentals available on site and no reservations necessary.
+There aren't many experiences more special than skating on the vast Lake Louise.
+An area of the frozen lake right in front of the Fairmont Chateau Lake Louise is reserved for skaters each winter and specially prepared every winter season.
+Both figure skating and fun hockey matches are offered on the lake with rentals available on site and no reservations necessary.

 Horse-drawn Sleigh Rides

-Book a wonderful sleigh ride by the Lake available every day through the Chateau Lake Louise.
+Book a wonderful sleigh ride by the lake available every day through the Fairmont Chateau Lake Louise.

 Cross Country Skiing